- Learn Linux

 In the code the first part of the program sets up the appropriate values for the Raspberry Pi and the NeoPixels, this may need to be updated particularly if there are more NeoPixels than the two we have specified.
 Note that the INVERT option is set to True which is required due to the inverting nature of the circuit we have created.

 One final thing is that for some NeoPixels the red and green are handled in a different order.
 The above code is based on GRB (Green Red Blue) ordering which is used by the breadboard NeoPixels I used, but many NeoPixels instead a more traditional RGB (Red Green Blue) ordering in which case the colour ordering needs to be changed.

-See the next page for details of how to use a graphical user interface (GUI) to control the RGB LED PixelStrip.
+See the link below for details of how to use a graphical user interface (GUI) to control the RGB LED PixelStrip.
 This has been replaced by the web based version (see below), but is still available if you would like the GUI version instead.

 Please view the copyright information regarding use of the circuits.